 Although it is well-known that employee engagement has positive and lasting effects on overall business success, organizations around the globe still struggle with how to win the engagement battle.
 You can put some of that down to traditional mindsets, such as salary being the key driver to engagement.
-Another reason may be that incentivizing employees through recognition programs offers little return on investment.
+Another reason may be that incentivizing employees through recognition programs offer little return on investment.
+In this article, we will cover what employee engagement is and the best ways how to engage employees.

 Though the rising number of engaged employees is encouraging, it’s apparent that archaic approaches to employee engagement just aren’t working.
 But since a highly engaged workforce can mean the difference between outperforming your competitors and failing to grow, it’s worth taking steps to improve your strategies.
 You can start by adopting an employee engagement action plan that energizes the work experience and enriches your business.